konveyor/analyzer-lsp/docs/rules.md

 # Rules

+The analyzer rules are a set of instructions that are used to analyze source code and detect issues.
+Rules are fundamental pieces that codify modernization knowledge.

-Rule is the basic unit of input passed to the Rules Engine.
-The engine parses rules, evaluates them and generates _Violations_ when rules are matched.
+The analyzer parses user provided rules, evaluates them and generates _Violations_ for matched rules.
 A collection of one or more rules form a [_Ruleset_](#ruleset). _Rulesets_ provide an opionated way of organizing multiple rules that achieve a common goal.
+The analyzer CLI takes a set of rulesets as input arguments.

 ## Rule

-A Rule consists of conditions, actions and metadata.
+A Rule is written in YAML.
+It consists of metadata, conditions and actions.
 It instructs analyzer to take specified actions when given conditions match.

-Metadata fields of a rule are:
+### Rule Metadata

+Rule metadata contains general information about a rule:

 ```yaml
 # id must be unique among a Ruleset